Power Rangers Dino Fury

-Power Rangers Dino Fury are the twenty-eighth and twenty-ninth seasons of the American children's television program Power Rangers.
-The first season premiered on Nickelodeon on February 20, 2021, and concluded on December 18, 2021.
-It would be the last season of the show to air on the network.
+Power Rangers Dino Fury are the twenty-eighth and twenty-ninth seasons of the American television series Power Rangers.
+The first season premiered on Nickelodeon in the United States on February 20, 2021, and concluded on December 18, 2021.
 The second season premiered on Netflix on March 3, 2022, and concluded on September 29, 2022; making it the first season to air exclusively on an online streaming service.
+The first and second seasons of the show, though most notably airing on Nickelodeon in the states have also appeared in the United Kingdom's Pop, premiering from September 1, 2021 and concluding on December 2, 2022.

+Dino Fury is the first television series produced by Entertainment One following its acquisition by Hasbro in 2019.
+The season is produced using footage, costumes, and props from Kishiryu Sentai Ryusoulger, the forty-third entry in the Japanese tokusatsu drama Super Sentai metaseries, with minimal costume and prop elements being recycled from Ressha Sentai ToQger.

-The third season of Dino Fury and thirtieth Power Rangers season overall, re-titled Power Rangers Cosmic Fury was announced on August 28, 2022 and is scheduled to premiere on Netflix in late 2023.
-It will be a continuation of Dino Furys storyline, making it the first series since Mighty Morphin Power Rangers to have the same cast for more than two seasons.
-As the 30th anniversary celebration of the franchise, Cosmic Fury will feature new original suits, with Zord and villain footage adapted from Uchu Sentai Kyuranger.
-The season will consist of 10 episodes.
-Cosmic Fury will be the first season of Power Rangers to feature a female Red Ranger for a full season.Dino Fury is the first television series produced by Entertainment One following its acquisition by Hasbro in 2019.
-The season is produced using footage, costumes, and props from Kishiryu Sentai Ryusoulger, the forty-third entry in the Japanese tokusatsu drama Super Sentai metaseries, also making it the fourth entry in the American series to utilize the motif of dinosaurs (having been preceded by Mighty Morphin Power Rangers, Power Rangers Dino Thunder, and Power Rangers Dino Charge) with minimal costume and prop elements being recycled from Ressha Sentai ToQger.Dino Fury won Outstanding Kids and Family Programming at the 33rd GLAAD Media Awards.
+Power Rangers Cosmic Fury released on Netflix on September 29, 2023, which served as a continuation of Dino Furys storyline with the Dino Fury cast reprising their roles.
+As the 30th anniversary celebration of the franchise, Cosmic Fury featured new original suits, with Zord and villain footage adapted from Uchu Sentai Kyuranger.
+The season consisted of 10 episodes.
+Cosmic Fury was the first season of Power Rangers to feature a female Red Ranger for a full season.
+Cosmic Fury also featured the return of David Yost as Billy Cranston.

 Plot

-65 million years ago, the evil Sporix Beasts ravaged the planet Rafkon before traveling to Earth.
-However, six Rafkonian knights pursued them and, along with six dinosaurs, were granted the power to become Dino Fury Rangers by the Morphin' Masters.
+Sixty-five million years ago, evil alien monsters known as Sporix Beasts ravaged the planet Rafkon before traveling to Earth.
+However, six Rafkonian knights pursued them and, along with six dinosaurs, were granted the power to become the Dino Fury Power Rangers by the Morphin' Masters.
 They captured the Sporix, though all were seemingly lost except for the Red Ranger, Zayto, who went into stasis to prevent the Sporix's escape.
-In the present, intergalactic warrior Void Knight accidentally unleashes the Sporix while trying to steal them, forcing Zayto and his friend, a cyborg dinosaur named Solon, to recruit a new team of Dino Fury Power Rangers to help in their fight.
+In the present, intergalactic warrior Void Knight accidentally unleashes the Sporix while trying to steal them, forcing Zayto and his friend, a cyborg dinosaur named Solon, to recruit a new team of Rangers consisting of teenagers Amelia Jones, Ollie Akana, stepsiblings Izzy and Javi Garcia, and fellow knight Aiyon to help in their fight.